Limits on light primordial black holes from high-scale leptogenesis: High-scale leptogenesis model

 where $\Gamma$ indicates the width of the decay mode.
 For $T \gtrsim 10^{12}$\,GeV the charged lepton Yukawa interactions are slower than the Hubble rate, and leptogenesis is blind to the flavours of the leptons \cite{Davidson:2008bu}.
 In our analysis, we consider $10^{10} \le M_1/{\rm GeV} \le 10^{16}$, but we neglect the flavour effects since our key results concern only $M_1 \gg 10^{12}$\,GeV.
 Therefore, summing over $\alpha = e,\mu,\tau$, the total CP asymmetry is (in the limit $M_1\ll M_{2,3}$)~\cite{Strumia:2006qk}

 Note that in Eq.~\eqref{eps} the leptonic mixing matrix, $U_{\rm PMNS}$, has dropped out, thus implying no connection between the low-scale Dirac CP violation and high-scale CP asymmetry.
 Furthermore, as is shown in Ref.~\cite{Hambye:2003rt}, by approximating $m_1 = m_2$ since $\Delta m_{12}^2 \ll \Delta m_{23}^2$, rotations between the eigenstates $\nu_1$ and $\nu_2$, described by $R_{12}(z_{12})$, have no physical effects and the only relevant angle in the $R$ matrix in Eq.~\eqref{Y} is $z_{13}=x+i\,y$ where $x,y$ are real parameters.
-With this simplification, the CP asymmetry parameter $\epsilon$ can be expressed in terms of only four unknown parameters $\{x,y, m_h, M_1\}$\,\cite{Bernal:2022pue}
+This allows us to express the $R$ matrix as